How to fix MacBook speakers not working

 You can easily resolve many application errors and permission blunders by running quick maintenance tasks, which could help solve issues with Mac speakers not working.

-I use CleanMyMac X to run Mac maintenance.
+I use CleanMyMac to run Mac maintenance.
 It has an easy-to-use Maintenace module that can not only eliminate errors but can optimize your Mac at the same time.
 It's a win-win, plus Apple also notarized it, so you know it's trusted and safe to use.

 Here's how to run maintenance scripts with ease: